-Performance bonuses may be paid or payable annually depending on satisfaction of key criteria.
-Amounts are agreed by the Employment and Training Committee in conjunction with the CEO.
+At risk performance bonuses may be paid or payable annually depending on satisfaction of key criteria.
+The amounts are approved by the CEQ Board in conjunction with the Employment and Training Committee, a sub-committee of the CEQ Board, and the CEO.